icarogabryel/flote/README.md

 ## ⚙️ How it works

-Flote's Evaluator uses a structure of a compiler's front-end to elaborate the component.
+Flote's elaborator uses a structure of a compiler's front-end to generate a intermediate representation (IR) of the circuit described in Flote HDL.
 It has a scanner, parser and a builder.
-This last one is responsible for build the component, an object that can be manipulated in Python and simulates the behavior of the integrated circuit.
-The model object it's a set of signals buses and uses event driven algorithm and dynamic programming to simulate the behavior of the circuit.

-Using the HLS side, you can create the component "by hand".
-Also with the use of the Python package you can manipulate the signals and sava then in a waveform file.
+This last one is responsible for build the IR.
+Then, the IR is passed to the backend (Python or Rust) that is responsible for render the IR into a simulation model, an object that can be manipulated with the Python API and simulates the behavior of the integrated circuit.
+The model object it's a set of signals busses and uses event driven simulation and dynamic programming to simulate the behavior of the circuit.
+Also with the use of this Python package you can save the simulation values in a waveform file.

-## Grammar and Syntax
+## ✒️ Grammar and Syntax

-The language is defined by the EBNF findable [here](docs/flote.ebnf).
+The language is defined by the [EBNF file findable here](docs/flote.ebnf).

 ## 🚀 Release